Kotlin/kotlindl/docs/create_your_first_nn.md

 Actual label is: 9.0.
 ```

 Congratulations!
-You have learned how to create, train, and use your first neural network model!
+You have learned to create, train, and use your first neural network model!